revbayes/revbayes.github.io/tutorials/geosse/index.md

 {% endfigcaption %}
 {% endfigure %}

-{% section GeoSSE model with more regions %}
+{% aside GeoSSE with more regions %}

-As a follow-up exercise, consider an example with all 7 regions and all free parameters.
-Show that this model is hopelessly overparameterized.
+As noted above, the script is written generally, so it can be applied to biogeographic systems with more than two regions.
+Consider re-running the script, but instead using the seven-region dataset from the [FIG](https://revbayes.github.io/tutorials/multifig.html) tutorial: [link to `kadua_range_n7.nex`](http://revbayes.github.io/tutorials/multifig/data/kadua/kadua_range_n7.nex).

+How many species ranges are there in a three-region versus a seven-region system?
+How many parameters are there in a three-region versus a seven-region system?
+Which processes require the most new parameters as the number of regions increases?
+What problems do you expect to encounter running this GeoSSE script for an analysis with more regions?

+{% endaside %}